fergald/explainer-bfcache-ccns/api.md

 as a HTTPS-only cookie is considered best practice for storing auth tokens, however nothing prevents this API from being extended to monitor other stores.

+# Security considerations

+This just adds another way for a page to be evicted from BFCache.
+It's conceiable that a.com could decrease b.com's BFCache hit rate, by causing b.com's cookies to change more frequently than normal.
+E.g. by repeatedly navigating an iframe to a URL of b.com's that changes cookies even without any user-interaction (e.g. /logout). b.com can mitigate this attack by
+- listing specific cookies (as recommended)
+- preventing embedding of URLs that change cookies without interaction (already a good idea)

+# Privacy considerations

+This gives no new information to sites.
+If a page is evicted due to this API it means that a cookie for that site has been deleted/altered/expired.
+It cannot discover that this happens until the user returns to that page in a history traversal.
+At that point the site can discover the state of all of its cookies.

+# TAG Security and Privacy Questionnaire

+01. What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

+> None.

+02. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

+> Yes.

+03. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

+> N/A.

+04. How do the features in your specification deal with sensitive information?

+> N/A.

+05. Do the features in your specification introduce new state for an origin that persists across browsing sessions?

+> No.

+06. Do the features in your specification expose information about the underlying platform to origins?

+> No.

+07. Does this specification allow an origin to send data to the underlying platform?

+> No.

+08. Do features in this specification enable access to device sensors?

+> No.

+09. Do features in this specification enable new script execution/loading mechanisms?

+> No.

+10. Do features in this specification allow an origin to access other devices?

+> No.

+11. Do features in this specification allow an origin some measure of control over a user agent's native UI?

+> No.

+12. What temporary identifiers do the features in this specification create or expose to the web?

+> None.

+13. How does this specification distinguish between behavior in first-party and third-party contexts?

+> N/A.

+14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

+> No difference.

+15. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

+> Yes.

+16. Do features in your specification enable origins to downgrade default security protections?

+> No.

+17. How does your feature handle non-"fully active" documents?

+> Yes (that is all it does).

+18. What should this questionnaire have asked?

+> .

 [ccns-explainer]: README.md
 [ccns-advice]: https://codingshower.com/disable-bfcache/
 [secure-cookie]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies